kw7oe/kw7oe.github.io/content/posts/gen-server.md

 But when I dive deeper, I found out that calling `cast` on a GenServer process that doesn't exists will still return you `:ok`.
-With `cast`, there is no guarantee that it is executed by your GenServer process.
+With `cast`, there is no guarantee that it is executed by your GenServer process. _(Well it's actually written clearly in the docs but I never read it in detail...)_

-There is also this [Elixir forum threads][8] which discuss about why we should use `cast` sparringly according to the documentation.
-Some people recommended to always use `call` and avoid `cast` even you don't need the reply, so that it act as a backpressure and prevent overloading from the clients.
+There is also this [Elixir forum threads][8] which discuss about why we should use `cast` sparingly according to the documentation.
+Some people recommended to always use `call` and avoid `cast` even you don't need the reply, so that it act as a backpressure and prevent overloading from the clients _(and also ensure it's really been processed)_.

 Again, it really depends the nature of your system.
 But, do keep in mind of the trade offs of the decision.
-And, **when in doubt, use `call`**.
+And, **when in doubt, use `call`** _(Not the inventor of this quote, I probably read it somewhere else in the internet)_.

-**4. Don’t use atom for dynamically allocated name for GenServer name registration.**
+## 4. Don’t use atom for dynamically allocated name for GenServer name registration.

 This is also mentioned clearly in [Elixir GenServer documentation][16]: